gchq/stroom-docs/content/en/docs/reference-section/templating.md

 A List/tuple item can be accessed by its index (zero based), e.g. `fruits[0]` returns `Apple`.

 A value in a dictionary can be accessed using its key, e.g. `myDict['fruit']` returns `Apple`.
-If the key does not contain special characters (with the exception of `_`, then you can also used this form `myDict.fruit` to get the same value.
+If the key does not contain special characters (with the exception of `_`, then you can also use this form `myDict.fruit` to get the same value.

 ### Conditions